 This is a lighthouse for all seasons!
 An Instagram-worthy lighthouse on the Oregon Coast, the Heceta Head Lighthouse is a year-round attraction for visitors traveling Highway 101.

 Close to Florence, the Oregon dunes and the famous Sea Lion Caves, the lighthouse is a must-visit site.
-Here you can walk on the beach, hike the rocky bluffs, tour the hundred-year-old lighthouse and shop in the gift store.
+Here you can walk on the beach, hike the rocky bluffs, see the hundred-year-old lighthouse and shop in the gift store.
 The former Assistant Lightkeeper's home, now a charming bed and breakfast, is nestled on the hillside overlooking the beach.
 The grounds are a day-use park with restrooms and parking.